YKim0172/organAIze/README.md

 ## Screenshots:
 ![image](https://github.com/YKim0172/organAIze/assets/132183038/a15ceb07-1073-40c2-b698-515443403a69)
-- Our homepage provides the user with necessary information on how OrganAIze works and how they can use it.
+- Our homepage provides the user with necessary information on how OrganAIze works and how they can use it

 ![image](https://github.com/YKim0172/organAIze/assets/132183038/b2370367-4869-4f06-9d79-cb4c969fb4e5)
-- This is the login page where users can choose to login to their preexisting account or to signup as a new user.
+- This is the login page where users can choose to login to their preexisting account or to signup as a new user

 ![image](https://github.com/YKim0172/organAIze/assets/132183038/ef3f389c-deb3-4529-87bd-253b5fe0310c)
-- This is the signup page for new coming users to create an account in order to use OrganAIze.
+- This is the signup page for new coming users to create an account in order to use OrganAIze

 ![image](https://github.com/YKim0172/organAIze/assets/132183038/c105349d-187f-41c7-992f-2d56873c039f)
 - Our edit profile page allows the user to add in courses that they have already taken at the University of Michigan.
-This will prevent repeat classes from popping up in the ML algorithm.
+This will prevent repeat classes from popping up in the ML algorithm

 ![ezgif-2-2f3e888972](https://github.com/YKim0172/organAIze/assets/132183038/839c0d65-1914-4738-b79f-70a05c95e051)

 - This is a demo of the machine learning algorithm.
 Here, the user inputs "web development" as their topic of choice.
-The machine learning algorithm takes those keywords in and provides the user with the best classes to take given the input.
+The machine learning algorithm takes those keywords in and provides the user with the top 5 classes for their input.
+These classes are ranked on three different categories, relevancy, difficulty (average GPA), and time commitment